saptarshibasu/azure-study/README.md

   * App services
 * Azure Application Gateway can be configured with an Internet-facing VIP or with an internal endpoint that isn't exposed to the Internet.
 An internal endpoint uses a private IP address for the frontend, which is also known as an internal load balancer (ILB) endpoint
 * There are two primary methods of routing traffic, path-based routing and multiple site hosting
+* For multiple site hosting, the CNAME record with the domain registrar for both domain names need to point to the domain name of the application gateway
+* Web Application Firewall (WAF) is applicable for both Application Gateway and Front Door
+* WAF Policy can be used to create custom policies and attached to Application Gateway or Front Door instances

 ## Azure Front Door